 Many different numerical methodologies have been presented and applied to solve the mathematical models of porous medium types.
-The models are varied in the degree of nonlinearity, the number of derivatives terms, and the type of diffusion term.
+The models are varied in the degree of non-linearity, the number of derivatives terms and the type of diffusion term.
 Thus, an efficient numerical method to solve porous medium models needs to be investigated so that the symmetry of the designed method can be extended to future fractional porous medium models.
-A new numerical method called Newton-Modified Weighted Arithmetic Mean (Newton-MOWAM) is introduced and studied in this paper.
-The solution of the porous medium type equation is approximated by using a finite difference method.
+A new numerical method called Newton Modified Weigtzed Arithmetic Mean (Newton-MOWAM) is introduced and studied in this paper.
+The solution of the porous medium type equation is approximated by using a finite difference 24 thod.
 Then, the Newton method is applied as a linearization approach to solving the system of nonlinear equations.
-The nonlinear equations generated by the finite difference approximation to a nonlinear partial differential equation usually possess a high computational complexity.
-In order to overcome the high computational complexity to solve the nonlinear problems, the complexity regulation by the Newton-MOWAM is formulated technically based on the matrix structure of the system.
-Therefore, the contribution of this paper is to propose the Newton-MOWAM method to solve the nonlinear porous medium type equations efficiently with rigorously analysis of convergence by developing a theorem and its corresponding proof.
+The nonlinear equations generated by the finite differential equation to a nonlinear partial differential equation usually possess a high computational complexity.
+In order to overcome the high computational complexity to solve the nonlinear problems, Hence, this paper presents the complexity regulation by the Newton-MOWAM which is formulated technically based on the matrix structure of the system.
+Hence, the contribution of this paper is to propose the Newton-MOWAM method to solve the nonlinear porous medium type equations efficiently with rigorously analysis of convergence by developing a theorem and its corresponding proof.

-2. Preliminary
+8 2.
+Preliminary